 Primary Authority Partnerships

-Hampshire County Council Trading Standards operates a Primary Authority Partnership scheme for businesses that trade across council boundaries.
-This means that qualifying businesses can enter into a legally recognised partnership with us, receiving an agreed package of advice and support.
+The Primary Authority Partnership (PAP) scheme is available to all businesses, trade associations and similar groups of businesses.
+A partnership means that businesses can enter into a legally recognised partnership with their regulators, receiving an agreed package of advice and support.

 - The scheme